L.P.H. Resource Center On-Line Courses

 After you have paid and filled out the signup page, you will see a web page with the URL web addresses for the courses you have selected, with some instructions.
 These URL's will get you the lessons each week once they start.

-The classes for the 2014 Winter-Summer Session began the week of January 6, 2014.
+The classes for the 2017 Winter-Summer Session begin the week of January 8, 2018.

 The lessons are weekly, except around major holidays (Thanksgiving, Christmas, Easter).

 A lot of people are busy or go away during those times, so there are breaks in the weekly lessons at those times.

 Each lesson is on-line for a week, starting every Monday.

 They may be done at any time on any day within that period, except for Creative Writing.
 The Creative Writing class will not be available on Sundays.

 (But if possible, please do not do the lessons on Sunday.
 That is my day off, so if you have a problem or question about it, I may not get back to you and help with it until after the lesson has ended for the week.)

 The courses have 31 or 32 lessons (except for the 10-week courses).

 A URL (web address) for a special web page will be given at the beginning of the year to each family that has enrolled, for each course.
 This should be bookmarked and/or written down and kept in a safe place.
 Each week (except during vacations) that URL will bring up the current week's lesson!

 The address of that web page must not be given out shared with anyone else, so that the safety and security of the web site (especially the discussion boards) can be maintained.